SIakovlev/CarND_Term1_P4/writeup_template.md

 The original undistorted picture is on the left, next we see the result of application of `yellow_select(...)` only, then we add white color thresholding and picture on the right is the result of all thresholding methods combined together (via logical "or").

-The example for another image is given below:
+The example for another image is given below.
+Note that the gradient thresholding helps when the lines are in the shadow:

 ![alt text][image4]